 At this moment, Florida has nearly 500,000 unfilled jobs, and forecasts indicate substantial growth in new jobs annually between now and 2030.
-At the same time, the national conversation around diversity, equity, and inclusion of our workforce is at center stage for business, government, and community leaders.
+At the same time, the conversation around disability employment in our workforce is increasing for business, government, and community leaders.
 We see the confluence between the need for quality workers and a diverse workforce as a tremendous opportunity.
 Businesses and employers are beginning to recognize the value of hiring from nontraditional sources of talent, and Floridians with disabilities are part of the workforce shortage solution.